uQr/cordova-docs/DPS_test/articles/tips-and-workarounds/performance/tips-and-workarounds-performance-readme.md

-<properties pageTitle="Bower Tutorial"
+<properties pageTitle="Cordova performance tips"
   description="This is an article on bower tutorial" services="" documentationCenter="" authors="bursteg" />

-# Cordova Performance Tips
+# Cordova performance tips

 Cordova apps are web apps that run "inside" of native apps by using native "web view" UI components.
 There are therefore three major domains where performance can be affected in a Cordova app: